 This year, from the 11th-15th of May, join the Madrileños in celebrating their patron (Saint) San Isidro.
+This is a holiday completely unique to the region of Madrid and also marks an official day off!
 With so many traditions and so much to remember for all of these different Saint holidays, we have created an easy to follow guide.
 This way, you can all get the most out of this unique holiday!
 If you want to see all of the information head to the official programme.

 Who was San Isidro?

 During his time, it was said that he had the gift of finding water easily.
 Traditionally a pilgrimage that dates back to shortly after his death, people had gathered to make their journey to the so-called hill of San Isidro.
 This now takes place in the Pradera de San Isidro (park) and the surrounding streets.
 It is traditional to celebrate the pilgrimage with popular food in the meadow of Santo.

 Like any other Spanish tradition, it comes with a mix of delicious food.
 This traditional food is mixed with rosquillas and lemonade in the meadows of San Isidro.
 It’s not just another ordinary lemonade; the madrileños make it with wine, lemon, sugar and chopped fruit (usually apples).
 Whereas if you buy rosquillas, you can choose between ‘las tontas’ (with egg), ‘las listas’ (with egg and coated with sugar icing) , “las de Santa Clara” (with a layer of Meringue) and ‘las francesas’ (with almonds).